lml/commontator/README.md

 2. Initializer and Migration

-  Run the following command to copy commontator's initializer and migration to your app:
+  Run the following command to copy Commontator's initializer and migration to your app:

   ```sh
   $ rake commontator:install